- Cancer Information

-If you think your medical records are inaccurate, out-of-date, incomplete, irrelevant or misleading, you can ask for changes.
+If you think your medical records are inaccurate, out-of-date, incomplete, irrelevant or misleading, you can request changes.
 You may be asked to make this request in writing.

-If a treatment centre refuses to change your medical record because they think it is correct as it is or that your suggested changes are not appropriate, it must provide a written explanation for the decision.
+If a health service refuses to change your medical record because they think it is correct as it is or that your suggested changes are not appropriate, it must provide a written explanation for the decision.
 You can also ask them to include a short statement with your record, which explains that you think the information is incorrect.

-If you disagree with the treatment centre’s decision, you can make a complaint to the Office of the Australian Information Commissioner (call 1300 363 992) or to the health ombudsman or complaints commission in your state or territory.
+If you disagree with the health service’s decision, you can make a complaint to the Office of the Australian Information Commissioner (call 1300 363 992) or to the health ombudsman or complaints commission in your state or territory.